What does Palliative Medicine have to offer?

 A Challenging Career

 The Speciality can be emotionally challenging and demanding.
 A solid background in general medicine and good clinical skills are a must as at times medical tests and procedures may not be appropriate.
-There is a smaller research base than in other specialties, though many are trying to change this.
+Research in Palliative Care is a rapidly growing area and there are opportunities to be involved in academia as part of training and consultant job plans.